 provides the deck with the opportunity to create massive swing turns.
 With more decks running large taunts, Spellbreaker

-fills the only flex spot in the deck to provide a clear path to the opponent’s face.
+fills one of the few flex spots in the deck to provide a clear path to the opponent’s face.

 A deck reminiscent of Control Warriors of old, N’Zoth Control Warrior slowly grinds opponents out of resources, accumulating obscene amounts of armor in the process.
 When the opponent inevitably runs out of removal and/or threats, N'Zoth, The Corruptor